-In summary, the relationship between Common auditors and tax avoidance is likely influenced more by the auditors' extensive network of relationships and the generalized nature of tax avoidance strategies than by their specific industry expertise.
-The broad network effects and the general applicability of tax avoidance methods, along with the auditors' particular roles and limitations, appear to play a more significant role than the auditors' deep knowledge in any one industry.
+In summary, the relationship between common auditors and tax avoidance is likely influenced more by the auditors' extensive network of relationships and the generalized nature of tax avoidance strategies than by their specific industry expertise.
+The broad network effects, the general applicability of tax avoidance methods, and the auditors' particular roles and limitations appear to play a more significant role than the auditors' deep knowledge of any industry.

-To test the third hypothesis of the research, model (3) will be implemented as follows:
+To test the third hypothesis of the research, Model (3) will be implemented as follows: